bayyangjie/Immigration-Analysis/Schools/README.md

 1. What is the spread of nature types amongst the school types ?
 2. What is the proportions of SAP, Autonomous, Gifted and IP based schools in Singapore ?
 3. What are the proportions of the different schools based on education types in each zone ?
-4. What is the session types of autonomous schools ?
+4. The number of each school type based on education levels per zone ?
 5. What is the number of each school type in each zone ?